 Learn How to Use WooCommerce

 When setting up your eCommerce shop, you’ll be faced with many difficult decisions.
-For example, you’ll need to select which platform to use for selling your products.
+For example, you’ll need to select which eCommerce platform to use for selling your products.
 This choice can make a significant difference in the success of your online store.

-One platform you might consider is WooCommerce.
+One eCommerce platform you might consider is WooCommerce.
 It has more than five million active installations, which makes it the most popular eCommerce plugin on WordPress websites.
 Plus, it’s both easy to use and packed with helpful features.